Proactive Media Relations

 Requests for use of trademarked symbols for licensing purposes, sweatshirts, t-shirts, pennants, etc. for use as costumes for characters or as set dressing, should be directed to Sarah Gardner, Director of Marketing, 312.499.4218 or firstname.lastname@example.org.

-All scripts that include references to SAIC must be approved by the Executive Director of Marketing and Communications.
+All scripts that include references to SAIC must be approved by the Vice President of Marketing & Communications.
 No mention is to be made of, or recognition given to, SAIC unless specifically authorized.

 The School will encourage the use of SAIC students as extras, as appropriate and necessary.